-Cryptographic devices and supports that store Certification Entity keys have a specific and additional fire protection system relative to the rest of the facility.
+Cryptographic devices, and supports that store Certification Entity keys have a specific and additional fire protection system relative to the rest of the facility.

-5.1.6 Media storage
+5.1.6 Storage systems.

-Each demountable storage device (tapes, cartridges, CDs, disks, etc.) is only accessible by authorized personnel.
+Each demountable storage device (tapes, cartridges, CDs, disks, etc.) is only accessible by authorised personnel.